How does hearing loss affect speech and language development?

 What caused my child’s hearing loss?

-Various conditions can lead to hearing impairments in kids.
-Below is a list of hearing disorders list, which includes those present at birth and those that develops early on as the kid grows.
+Various conditions can lead to hearing loss in kids.
+Below is a list of hearing disorders present at birth and those that develop early on as the kid grows.

 When a child is born with hearing loss